AliMoeez/Ridership-Analysis/README.md

 --> Neural Network Predictions Of Monthly Ridership --> Heat Map of the most popular stations
---> Metics TTC Ridership Data.
+--> Metrics of TTC Ridership Data.

 Below are images of the completed Dashboard